chaseofthejungle/java-employee-directory/README.md

 **Prerequisite:** Ability to host app on a simple web server (e.g., [Tomcat](https://tomcat.apache.org/) server).

-TODO #1: Insert screenshot of polished program into this README file.
-TODO #2: Create step-by-step guide for how to setup and use app.
+TODO: Create step-by-step guide for how to setup and use app, including screenshot of polished program.